fpc/FPCSource/packages/fcl-db/src/dbase/readme.txt

 See history.txt for version number, latest version is at the top.
 See INSTALL for installation procedure.
 License is LGPL (Library General Public License); see COPYING.LIB for details.

+Development notes/additions to end user documentation

+property RecNo: approximate record number.
+Does not take deleted records into account.
+Used mainly in grids.